Luidog/node-red-contrib-filemaker/README.md

 [![npm version](https://badge.fury.io/js/node-red-contrib-filemaker.svg)](https://www.npmjs.com/package/node-red-contrib-filemaker) [![Build Status](https://travis-ci.com/Luidog/node-red-contrib-filemaker.svg?branch=master)](https://travis-ci.com/Luidog/node-red-contrib-filemaker) [![Coverage Status](https://img.shields.io/coveralls/Luidog/node-red-contrib-filemaker/master.svg)](https://coveralls.io/r/Luidog/node-red-contrib-filemaker?branch=master) [![Known Vulnerabilities](https://snyk.io/test/github/Luidog/node-red-contrib-filemaker/badge.svg?targetFile=package.json)](https://snyk.io/test/github/Luidog/node-red-contrib-filemaker?targetFile=package.json)

-The nodes in this project use [fms-api-client](https://github.com/Luidog/fms-api-client) to connect to FileMaker Server.
-Each node exposes an fms-api-client method or utility.
+The nodes in this project use [fms-api-client](https://github.com/Luidog/fms-api-client) to connect via the FileMaker Data API to FileMaker Server.
 Nodes connecting to FileMaker Server depend upon a configurable FileMaker Data API [client](https://github.com/Luidog/fms-api-client#client-creation).
+The client uses [marpat](https://github.com/Luidog/marpat) to store and maintain FileMaker Data API session information in-memory.
+For security a client's configuration is not exported with a flow.

+A client will automatically create and maintain a Filemaker Data API session as needed.
+You are not required to call the via the [login](#login-node) or [logout](#logout-node) nodes.

 Each node can be configured to use either static or dynamic input parameters.
 Dynamic parameters may be read from either the `msg` property or the `flow` or `global` context.
 The default output of each node is `msg.payload`.
 A node can also be configured to merge its output with any property on the `msg` object.